isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

    often the server initiates the lease reclamation procedure.
 Expressed in seconds; the default value is 25.
-If both ``flush-reclaimed-timer-wait-time`` and ``hold-reclaimed-time`` are not 0, when the client sends a release message the lease is expired instead of being deleted from the lease storage.
+If both ``flush-reclaimed-timer-wait-time`` and ``hold-reclaimed-time`` are not 0, when the client sends a release message the lease is expired instead of being deleted from lease storage.

 -  ``hold-reclaimed-time`` - this parameter governs how long the lease should be kept after it is reclaimed.
 This enables lease affinity when set to a non-zero value.
 Expressed in seconds; the default value is 3600.
-If both ``flush-reclaimed-timer-wait-time`` and ``hold-reclaimed-time`` are not 0, when the client sends a release message the lease is expired instead of being deleted from the lease storage.
+If both ``flush-reclaimed-timer-wait-time`` and ``hold-reclaimed-time`` are not 0, when the client sends a release message the lease is expired instead of being deleted from lease storage.

 -  ``max-reclaim-leases`` - this parameter specifies the maximum number of reclaimed leases that can be processed at one time.
 Zero means